valderman/haste-compiler/README.md

     $ haste-inst install mtl

-This will only work for libraries, however, as installing Javascript "executables" on your system doesn't make much sense.
+This will only work for libraries, however, as installing JavaScript "executables" on your system doesn't make much sense.
 You can still use `haste-inst build` to build your "executables" locally, however.

-Finally, you can interact with Javascript code using the FFI.
+Finally, you can interact with JavaScript code using the FFI.
 See `doc/js-externals.txt` for more information about that.

 For more information on how Haste works, see